 - Electrical grounding.
 All power transmission and distribution systems must be grounded and bonded for safety and to reduce shock and flash injury risk.

 - Fire blocking.
 Fire blocking is a vital area where many buildings fail inspection.
-Fire blocking is used to prevent fire spread through the concealed, open cavities in the building.
+Fire blocking is used to prevent fire from spreading through the concealed, open cavities in the building.
 Without proper fire blocking, a fire can make any fire significantly more dangerous and damaging.